Black Knight (NYSE:BKI) Shares Gap Up to $70.29

-Black Knight, Inc. (NYSE:BKI) shares gapped up before the market opened on Monday .
+Black Knight, Inc. (NYSE:BKI) shares gapped up prior to trading on Monday .
 The stock had previously closed at $70.29, but opened at $74.00.
-Black Knight shares last traded at $74.86, with a volume of 2,950 shares changing hands.
+Black Knight shares last traded at $74.86, with a volume of 2,950 shares traded.

-Several analysts have commented on the company.
-Zacks Investment Research raised Black Knight from a “hold” rating to a “buy” rating and set a $79.00 price objective for the company in a research note on Wednesday, October 6th.
-Raymond James increased their target price on Black Knight from $83.00 to $91.00 and gave the stock an “outperform” rating in a research note on Tuesday.
-Two investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $95.33.
+A number of research firms recently weighed in on BKI.
+Raymond James upped their price target on Black Knight from $83.00 to $91.00 and gave the stock an “outperform” rating in a report on Tuesday.
+Zacks Investment Research upgraded Black Knight from a “hold” rating to a “buy” rating and set a $79.00 price target on the stock in a report on Wednesday, October 6th.
+Two research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat, Black Knight has a consensus rating of “Buy” and an average price target of $95.33.

-In related news, CEO Anthony M. Jabbour bought 14,000 shares of the stock in a transaction on Tuesday, September 28th.
-The shares were purchased at an average price of $68.84 per share, for a total transaction of $963,760.00.
-The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Corporate insiders own 3.20% of the company’s stock.
+In other Black Knight news, CEO Anthony M. Jabbour acquired 14,000 shares of the firm’s stock in a transaction dated Tuesday, September 28th.
+The shares were acquired at an average price of $68.84 per share, for a total transaction of $963,760.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+3.20% of the stock is owned by company insiders.

-A number of large investors have recently made changes to their positions in BKI.
-Huntington National Bank grew its holdings in Black Knight by 235.2% during the 3rd quarter.
-Huntington National Bank now owns 352 shares of the company’s stock valued at $25,000 after buying an additional 247 shares during the last quarter.
-Liberty Wealth Management LLC grew its holdings in Black Knight by 413.6% during the 2nd quarter.
-Liberty Wealth Management LLC now owns 2,183 shares of the company’s stock valued at $28,000 after buying an additional 1,758 shares during the last quarter.
-Vigilant Capital Management LLC acquired a new stake in shares of Black Knight during the second quarter worth $31,000. tru Independence LLC acquired a new stake in shares of Black Knight during the second quarter worth $41,000.
-Finally, Berman Capital Advisors LLC boosted its holdings in shares of Black Knight by 65.3% during the third quarter.
-Berman Capital Advisors LLC now owns 790 shares of the company’s stock worth $56,000 after purchasing an additional 312 shares during the last quarter.
-Hedge funds and other institutional investors own 91.37% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Huntington National Bank raised its position in shares of Black Knight by 235.2% in the 3rd quarter.
+Huntington National Bank now owns 352 shares of the company’s stock worth $25,000 after buying an additional 247 shares during the period.
+Vigilant Capital Management LLC purchased a new position in shares of Black Knight in the 2nd quarter worth $31,000. tru Independence LLC purchased a new position in shares of Black Knight in the 2nd quarter worth $41,000.
+Berman Capital Advisors LLC raised its position in shares of Black Knight by 65.3% in the 3rd quarter.
+Berman Capital Advisors LLC now owns 790 shares of the company’s stock worth $56,000 after buying an additional 312 shares during the period.
+Finally, Column Capital Advisors LLC raised its position in shares of Black Knight by 5,225.0% in the 2nd quarter.
+Column Capital Advisors LLC now owns 852 shares of the company’s stock worth $66,000 after buying an additional 836 shares during the period.
+91.37% of the stock is currently owned by institutional investors and hedge funds.

 About Black Knight (NYSE:BKI)